HeisenbugLtd/spat/doc/spark_file_format.md

 `proof-attempts` contains objects which are denoted with the prover name.
 Weirdly, this is not expressed as a JSON array, but as an object containing an unspecified number of other JSON objects.
-I am assuming that each of these unnamed object containing a `proof-attempts` and `transformations` object corresponds to a code path proven individually.
+I am assuming that each of these unnamed objects containing a `proof-attempts` and `transformations` object corresponds to a code path proven individually.

 * Example: